ishubin/flame-graph-reader/README.md

 ##### Java Flight Recorder JSON format

-There is a way to convert Java Flight Recorder reports to JSON with the help of these tools: [https://github.com/aragozin/jvm-tools](https://github.com/aragozin/jvm-tools)
+There is a way to convert Java Flight Recorder reports to JSON with the help of these tools: [https://github.com/aragozin/jvm-tools](https://github.com/aragozin/jvm-tools).
-Here is how to convert your Java Flight Recorder log to json:
+Once you obtain the Java Flight Recorder report (e.g. `recording.jfr`) you can convert it to json with the following command

 ```bash
 java -jar sjk-plus-0.15.jar jfr2json -i recording.jfr -o recording.json
 ```

-After that you can just load the generated `recording.json` in the Flame Graph Reader
+After that you can just load the generated `recording.json` in the Flame Graph Reader.

 ##### Custom Flame Graph Reader format

-This is a JSON based format which Flame Graph Reader uses for saving flame graphs, with marks and annotations.
+This is a JSON based format which Flame Graph Reader uses for saving flame graphs with marks and annotations.

 License